The mighty Carrickfinn Beach is, in our opinion, one of the finest beaches in Donegal.

 Things to do near Carrickfinn Beach

-One of the beauties of Carrickfinn Beach is that it’s a short distance away from plenty of things to see and do.
+One of the beauties of Carrickfinn Beach is that it’s a short distance away from some of the best things to do in Donegal.

 From hikes and walks to islands, historic sites and much more, below you’ll find some of our favourite places to visit nearby.

-Located off the West coast of Donegal, stunning Arranmore Island is a sparsely populated gem that offers spectacular scenery and a truly unique opportunity to visit a wild Atlantic island!
+Located off the West coast of Donegal, stunning Arranmore Island is a sparsely populated gem that offers spectacular scenery.
+You can grab a ferry to the island from nearby Burtonport.